prashantkul/fed-learning-gemma-3/README.md

-# fed-learning-gemma-3
+# Fine Tuning Gemma-3 using Flower Federated Learning
-This repository contains the code for tuning Gemma 3 using Flower, the federated learning framework
+### This repository contains the code for tuning Gemma 3 using Flower, the federated learning framework
 =======
 # gemma-3-fine-tuning: A Flower / PyTorch app